vladh/peony/README.md

 Peony is a 3D game engine written from scratch in C++.
 It's currently a work in progress.

+If you'd like to read the code, you can start at `src/main.cpp`.

-You can read more about it in these blog posts:
+There is more information about Peony and its features in these blog posts:

 * [Game Engine: How I Implemented Skeletal Animation](https://vladh.net/articles/game-engine-skeletal-animation.html)